gerbera/gerbera/doc/scripting.rst

         **RW**

-        Director of the media, this corresponds to ``dc:publisher`` in the DIDL-Lite XML.
+        Publisher of the media, this corresponds to ``dc:publisher`` in the DIDL-Lite XML.

     .. js:attribute:: orig.meta[M_RATING]

         **RW**

-        Director of the media, this corresponds to ``upnp:rating`` in the DIDL-Lite XML.
+        Rating of the media, this corresponds to ``upnp:rating`` in the DIDL-Lite XML.

     .. js:attribute:: orig.meta[M_ACTOR]

         **RW**

-        Director of the media, this corresponds to ``upnp:actor`` in the DIDL-Lite XML.
+        Actor of the media, this corresponds to ``upnp:actor`` in the DIDL-Lite XML.

     .. js:attribute:: orig.meta[M_PRODUCER]

         **RW**

-        Director of the media, this corresponds to ``upnp:producer`` in the DIDL-Lite XML.
+        Producer of the media, this corresponds to ``upnp:producer`` in the DIDL-Lite XML.

 .. js:attribute:: orig.aux

     **RO**

     Array holding the so called auxiliary data.
-Aux data is metadata that is not part of UPnP, for example - this can be a camera model that was used to make a photo, or the information if the photo was taken with or without flash.
+Aux data is metadata that is not part of UPnP, for example - this can be a musical work, its performing artists and their instruments, the name of a personal video collection and the episode-ID of a TV show, a camera model that was used to make a photo, or the information if the photo was taken with or without flash.

-    Currently aux data can be gathered from **libexif** (see the Import section in the main documentation for more details).
+    Currently aux data can be gathered from **taglib** (or id3lib if absent), **ffmpeg and libexif** (see the `Import section <http://docs.gerbera.io/en/latest/config-import.html?#library-options>`_ in the main documentation for more details).
 So, this array will hold the tags that you specified in your config.xml, allowing you to create your virtual structure according to your liking.

 .. js:attribute:: orig.playlistOrder